presidential-innovation-fellows/pif-website/apply/job-announcement.md

 ## Qualifications

-In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.
+In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following [our general guidance on creating federal style resume](https://join.tts.gsa.gov/resume/){:target="_blank"}.

 To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:

-- Experience training, coaching, or mentoring on customer experience, user centered design, content strategy, content design, or service design methodologies.
-- Experience leading and collaborating on design, customer experience, content strategy, or service design projects, initiatives or activities.
-- Experience with content strategy or design methodologies.
-For example: information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
-- Experience with creation, design, delivery, or iteration of digital products, platforms, systems, or services.
+- Experience leading vision, direction, roadmap or leading the identification of user needs for a project, product, platform, or service.
+- Experience providing project or product leadership.
-- Experience with iterative or agile methodologies
+- Experience with iterative or agile methodologies.
+- Experience leading cross-functional teams.
-- Experience facilitating content strategy or design sessions, or workshops.
+- Experience collaborating with senior or executive stakeholders.
-- Experience collaborating with cross-functional teams to achieve organizational or project objectives
+- Experience collaborating with cross-functional teams to achieve organizational or project objectives.
-- Experience leading stakeholders through organizational change
+- Experience leading stakeholders through organizational change.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.

 **For each job on your resume, provide:**

-- the exact dates you held each job (from month/year to month/year or “present”).
+- The exact dates you held each job (from month/year to month/year or “present”).
-- number of hours per week you worked (if part time).
+- Number of hours per week you worked (if part time).

 ## Evaluation